sparna-git/Sparnatural/docs/sparnatural-form/form-configuration.md

 }
 ```

 - `variable` : the name of the variable in the underlying Sparnatural query in which the selected value will be injected.
-See the [Sparnatural query structure documentation](https://docs.sparnatural.eu/Query-JSON-format.html).
 This is typically the name of a variable in the `o` position of the query, at any level in the query structure.
+See the [v12 Sparnatural query structure](../archives/Query-JSON-format-v12.md), which is the format of the file passed in the `query` attribute of the form.
 - `name` : a map of language codes to labels.
 This is the title that will be used for this field
 - `help` (optional) : a map of language codes to tooltips.
 If provided, an "i" icon will be displayed with this tooltip, next to the field title.